urbit/urbit.org-reloaded/content/faq.md

 ### How is Urbit OS / Arvo connected to Ethereum? {#arvo-ethereum}

-When an Arvo ship (instance) is started for the first time, you must use a "keyfile" containing the private keys for your identity's networking keys.
+When an Arvo ship (instance) is started for the first time you must use a "keyfile" containing the private keys for your identity's networking keys.
 Urbit ID uses the Ethereum blockchain as its decentralized ledger.

 See our [Getting Started](@/using/install.md) guide to learn how to get your ship onto the Urbit OS / Arvo network.

 ### Will the Urbit OS network survive if Ethereum dies? {#if-ethereum-dies}

 Yes.
-It would be annoying, but Urbit ID / Azimuth could be ported to another decentralized ledger.
-Or hosted on Urbit OS / Arvo itself.
+It would be annoying, but Urbit ID / Azimuth could be ported to another decentralized ledger, or hosted on Urbit OS / Arvo itself.

 ### How do I install Urbit OS? {#install-urbit-os}